aarp-dapm/MMM-2024/README.md

 ## 03 Optimization
-This folder created media response curve for each media (not at platform level) and, in a seperate script, optimizes media spend for maximum joins while fixing total spend or minimizes spend for fized joins.
+This folder created media response curve for each media (not at platform level) and, in a seperate script, optimizes media spend for maximum joins while fixing total spend or minimizes spend for fixed joins.

                 Following Scripts/Folder are present in the folder: